On This Page

 Daily new deaths: < 1 (7-day rolling average)

-Micronesia is a developing nation in the lower half of the world's economies.
+Micronesia is a developing nation classified as lower middle income.
 Located in the Pacific Ocean (east of Indonesia), the climate is classified as humid equatorial (no dry season).

 Depending on your itinerary, your personal risk factors, and the length of your visit, your health care provider may offer you vaccination against hepatitis A, hepatitis B, influenza, measles, mumps, rubella, rabies, or typhoid fever.
 Routine immunizations, such as those that prevent tetanus/diphtheria or "childhood" diseases, should be reviewed and updated as needed.

 The following is current information as reported by the World Health Organization (WHO) and the US Centers for Disease Control (CDC):

 WHO—International Travel and Health (current online update, Country List)No statement given.

 CDC—Health Information for International Travel (current online edition)